pachecobeto95/POPEX/README.md

 ## Decision Maker

-The component Decision Mkaer is responsible to select, dinamically, the optimal partitioning layer, using the parameters provided by the Background.
+The component Decision Maker is responsible to select, dinamically, the optimal partitioning layer, using the parameters provided by the Background.
 Therefore, Decision Maker is able to determine which BranchyNet layers are processed at the edge device or at the cloud server.
 Decision maker is divided in four tasks: (1) estimation of inference time in BranchyNet; (2) optimization problem; (3) generation of multiples partitioning strategies; (4) decision of partitioning strategy.
 It is imporante to notice that, the first three tasks are executally, periodically, while the fourth is executed continually in inference process, in other words, it is executed whenever edge receives receives an input data.

 \begin{figure}[!htp]
     \centering